 Each RAM Generation Requires a Separate Controller

-All motherboards have RAM controller, aka memory controller, that handles the flow of information to and from the memory to the CPU.
+All motherboards have a RAM controller, aka memory controller, that handles the flow of information to and from the memory to the CPU.

 In modern motherboards, it is often part of the motherboard chipset itself.

 Each generation of RAM has its memory controller.
 So a different RAM controller is explicitly designed for DDR2, DDR3, DDR4, and DDR5.